 This difference in lifespans comes from the human and environmental stressors trees encounter in cities.
-And once trees are stressed they are targeted by secondary invaders.
+Secondary invaders target stressed trees.
 These invaders are insects or diseases that typically only attack weakened, stressed, or old trees.

 City trees have to deal with: